ichbinjon/hackathon/README.md

 ./install.sh -r <PATH_TO_MAVEN_REPO>
 ```

-For example if the repository manager was running on host: WS01190 port 8081 then (on Wondows):
+For example if the repository manager was running on host: WS01190 port 8081 then (on Windows):
 ```batch
 install -r http://WS01190:8081/repository
 ```